A. E. Hotchner

 Aaron Edward Hotchner (June 28, 1917 – February 15, 2020) was an American editor, novelist, playwright, and biographer.
 He wrote many television screenplays as well as noted biographies of Doris Day and Ernest Hemingway.
 He co-founded the charity food company Newman's Own with actor Paul Newman.

 Early life

 Hotchner was born in St. Louis, Missouri, the son of Sally (née Rossman), a synagogue/Sunday school administrator, and Samuel Hotchner, a jeweler.
 His family was Jewish.
 He attended Soldan High School.
-In 1940, he graduated from Washington University in St. Louis with degrees in both history (A.B.) and law (J.D.).
+In 1940, he graduated from Washington University in St. Louis with degrees in history (A.B.) and law (J.D.).
 He was admitted to the Missouri State Bar in 1941, and briefly practiced law in St. Louis in 1941 and 1942.

 After the United States entered World War II following the Attack on Pearl Harbor, he served from 1942 to 1945 in the U.S. Army Air Corps as a journalist, attaining the rank of major.
 When the war was over, he decided to forgo his law practice to pursue a career in writing.